mhmgad/Tracy/README.md

 This is the Web user interface for [*ExFaKT*](https://github.com/mhmgad/ExFaKT) framework.

+The web app is built using Playframework and Bootstrap 4.

 ## Run

 1. Run [ExFaKT](https://github.com/mhmgad/ExFaKT) system first (do not forget to start elasticsearch)